 (g) Anchorage head assembly: The materials properties, dimensions, and design details for the micropile anchorage head assembly components shall be as specified on the contact plans unless otherwise proposed by the Contractor and approved as part of the shop drawings submittal.
 Anchorage components may include bearing plates (ASTM A572 Grade 50), shear studs, reinforcement steel, nuts, casing and other approved components.

 (h) Steel casing: Steel casing shall be flush joint API N-80 Pipe of the wall thickness and diameter shown on the plans.
+New structural grade mill secondary steel casing may be allowed subject to the following requirements.
+Mill secondary casing of the type specified above shall be new casing, free from defects (cracks, tears, dents, or damage), with mill certificates or certification of domestic origin and two satisfactory representative coupon test results submitted for each truckload of casing delivered to the project.
 Any changes to this casing shall be submitted to the Department for review and approval as part of the shop drawing submittal.